aeonSolutions/PCB-Prototyping-Catalogue/custom_PCB/README.md

 <br />
 <br />

+**other PCB options available**

+Other PCB otptions available are:
+- PCB thinckness from 0.4mm to 3.0mm
+- PCB type: FR4
+- PCB finished color: White, Black, Green, Yellow, Red, Blue
+- Gold platted

+contact me for more info.

 **Non disclousure agreements**

 Non disclousure agreements (NDA) are also available as an option.
 Contact me for more info.